Moir\'e fractals in twisted graphene layers: Derivation of Eq. (3) of the main text

-The metric space of coefficients $ p_{1},p_{2} $ with the Euclidean distance $ (\mathbb{Z}^{2},\text{Euclidean}) $ shows the fractality in the arrangement of the coefficients $ p_{1},p_{2} $ in this space as shown in FIG.~(\ref{p1p2space}).
 An irregular hexagon is formed for higher magnitudes of $ p_{1}, p_{2} $ along with the smaller hexagons for lower magnitudes.
-This self-similar small irregular hexagons leads to the fractality in the metric space $ (\mathbb{Z}^{2},\text{Euclidean}) $.
-We calculate the corresponding fractal dimension using the formula
+This self-similar, small irregular hexagons lead to the fractality in the metric space $ (\mathbb{Z}^{2},\text{Euclidean}) $.
+The fractality in the arrangement of the coefficients $ p_{1},p_{2} $ in this space is shown in FIG.~(\ref{fig:p1p2space}).
+Here we calculate the Hausdorff dimension $ D_{f} $ in the metric space $ (\mathbb{Z}^{2},\text{Euclidean}) $ of coefficients $ p_{1},p_{2} $ with the Euclidean distance.
+We calculate the $ D_{f} $ using the box-counting theorem \cite{Mandelbrot1983,Lauwerier1991fractals}

-where $ n_{k} $ is number of smaller polygons that completely fit inside the bigger polygon at the $ k^{\text{th}} $-iteration.
-There are $ 3^{k} $ small irregular hexagons that fit inside the bigger irregular hexagon at the $ k^{\text{th}} $-iteration and therefore the fractal dimension $ D $ is then given by
+where $ n_{k} $ is number of smaller polygons that completely fit inside a bigger polygon at the $ k^{\text{th}} $-iteration.
+There are $ 3^{k} $ small irregular hexagons that fit inside the bigger irregular hexagon at the $ k^{\text{th}} $-iteration and therefore the fractal dimension is then given by